CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/configuration/overview.md

 ### Costing Price Determination

-Click [here](./costing-price-determination.md) to get more information.
+Refer to [Costing Price Determination](./costing-price-determination.md) for more information.

 ### Restore Functions

-If you have added items to the Item Master Data form when ProcessForce is not installed and running, select Restore Item Costing and Resource Costing to populate the corresponding costing objects.
+If items were added to the Item Master Data form when ProcessForce was not running, select Restore Item Costing and Resource Costing to populate the corresponding costing objects.

 ![Restore Functions](./media/overview/restore-costing.png)